Alloparenting: Allonursing

 Allonursing falls under alloparenting.
-Allonursing is when a female provides nourishment for an offspring that is not her own.
-With alloparenting being rare as is, allonursing is even rarer.
-One reason for this is because, for a female to allow for the suckling and nursing of young, she too must have had an offspring recently for her to provide the nourishment.
-In a mother’s milk, different antibodies and immune boosting nutrients can be found.
-Allonursing helps the offspring receive more immune compounds than those of just its mothers.
-Allonursing not only benefits the offspring but it also benefits the nurser as well by allowing them to gain maternal experience and therefore when their offspring is around they will be able to strengthen their survival.
+Allonursing is when a female provides nourishment for offspring that is not her own.
+Alloparenting is rare, but allonursing is even rarer.
+One reason why, is that for a female to breastfeed, she must have given birth recently.
+In milk, different antibodies and immune boosting nutrients can be found.
+Allonursing helps the offspring receive more immune compounds than those of just its mother.
+Allonursing not only benefits the offspring but it also benefits the nurser as well by allowing her to gain maternal experience, and therefore when her offspring is around she will be able to strengthen its survival.
 In a study done with cooperative breeders and non-cooperative breeding species, the researchers found that there were fewer cooperative breeding species that allonursed however it was not a significant amount.
 In noncooperative breeding species, 66% of litter-bearing group living species allonursed compared to 31% of monotocous species.
 In both cases, milk composition was not a factor.

-In a case study done with sea lions, allonursing can be seen as well.
+In a case study on sea lions, allonursing can be seen as well.
 In this study, the researchers recorded an allonursing event when an individual was observed nursing more than one pup at a time and suckling was being performed by a pup or yearling that was confirmed as not her own by tags, brands, or natural marking.
 If there was any doubt in this, the event was not concluded.
 During this study, allonursing was seen twice during the pupping season and more commonly occurred later on.
 Primiparous females were seen more often allonursing a pup than multiparous females.
-Unless the multiparous female was sleeping, oftentimes they would not allow nonfilial pups to suckle and immediately terminate any allosuckling as soon as they noticed the nonfilial pup.
+Unless the multiparous female was sleeping, oftentimes she would not allow nonfilial pups to suckle and immediately terminate any allosuckling as soon as she noticed the nonfilial pup.
 This was different from the primiparous females who allowed for allonursing to continue.

 Through these studies, it can be seen that allonursing is not common and for many, it is all based on the specific species and way of life.
-Although allonursing is beneficial to the offspring in receiving a wider variety of immune compounds, many species do not partake in this event.
+Though allonursing is beneficial to the offspring in receiving a wider variety of immune compounds, many species do not partake in this event.